Managing medicines: Licensed and unlicensed medicines

 A so-called ‘special’ is a formulation that is manufactured to meet the special clinical needs of an individual patient when a licensed product isn’t suitable.
 It might, for example, be an unusual strength, an oral liquid instead of a tablet, or be free from a particular additive.
 The Royal Pharmaceutical Society provides detailed guidance on supplying ‘specials’.

 When a medicine is licensed to treat one condition but is prescribed to treat something else instead, this is said to be ‘off-label’ or ‘off-licence’ prescribing; some people would call this an ‘unlicensed indication’.
+Any manipulation of a medicine that results in a change to its original formulation or how it is administered would also be ‘off-label’ or unlicensed, e.g. giving an injectable medicine by the oral route, crushing tablets or opening up capsules for administration by an enteral feeding tube, mixing a liquid medicine with soft food to make it taste better.

 Many medicines taken by children are 'off-label' or unlicensed.
 There is a helpful description of what this means for children and parents on the Medicines For Children website.
+Other areas where off-label prescribing is widespread are palliative care and intensive care.

 • Find out where your dispensary keeps unlicensed medicines.

-• Is there an SOP for supplying unlicensed medicines in your Trust?
+• Is there an SOP for supplying unlicensed medicines in your trust?

 Page 7 of 13.
 NEXT PAGE ›